-- Administer the Contract Foreign Language Training Program (CFLTP), providing full-time resident instruction for military linguists in low enrollment languages, for all Defense Attaché System (DAS) personnel, and for other language training requirements which cannot be met through regularly scheduled courses at DLIFLC at the Presidio of Monterey
+- Administer the Contract Foreign Language Training Program (CFLTP), providing full-time resident instruction for military linguists, Defense Attaché System (DAS) personnel, Foreign Area Officers (FAOs) and for other language training requirements which cannot be met through regularly scheduled courses at DLIFLC at the Presidio of Monterey

 Students at DLI-Washington are assigned proficiency level objectives based on the language they are studying, the length of the course, and their background.
-These objectives are stated in terms of the USG Interagency Language Roundtable (ILR) Skill Level Descriptions.
-The objective for most basic courses is level 2 in all tested skills.
+These objectives are stated in terms of the US Government Interagency Language Roundtable (ILR) Skill Level Descriptions.

 Most students are tested at the end of their courses using a DoD-approved proficiency test.
-The skills tested, the format of the test, and the delivery system all vary by language.
-The student will be notified of the type of test they will be taking during the academic in-processing at DLI-Washington.
-Additional briefings during the course about testing will be made available for specific information.
+Students are notified of the type of test they will be taking during the academic in-processing at DLI-Washington.

 To learn more about the Defense Language Proficiency Test click here.

-Incoming students should contact DLI-Washington immediately upon receipt of orders or a training schedule for further information regarding the location of training.
+- ASAP: Contact DLI-Washington immediately upon receipt of orders or a training schedule for further information about school’s location, training requirements, and registration details.

-Students will need to in-process both at DLI-Washington and their respective Service unit or Agency.
+Students will need to in-process both at DLI-Washington and their respective Service or Agency.
 Students need to complete all in-processing and housing arrangements prior to the class start date.
-For more information please download and consult our student handbook.

-The DLI-Washington Office Emergency Action Plan directs you to remain in place and follow guidance issued by the Office of Personnel Management through DLI-Washington and your assigned schools.
+The DLI-Washington Office Emergency Action Plan directs you to remain in place and follow guidance issued by the Office of Personnel Management (OPM), DLI-Washington and your assigned schools.
 OPM also offers a mobile App that gives users real-time status information and alerts.